Best known for its beautiful landscapes and the Hudson River, the Hudson Valley is so much more than apple trees, the majestic river and mountains.

 Tip #8: Check the Weather

-Make sure to check the weather before you visit the Hudson Valley.
+Make sure to check the weather before you explore the Hudson Valley, any time of year.
 Although the seasons are relatively predictable, the weather may change very quickly.
 Try to wear the right clothes for the weather and your particular outing.

 LOCAL TIP: